What is Compound III?

 Collateral Assets

 While there is only one borrowable asset, users can supply multiple types of assets as collateral.
-Each collateral asset has specific parameters:
+Each collateral asset has specific parameters:- Collateral Factor: The percentage of the collateral’s value that can be borrowed

 - Liquidation Factor: The threshold at which a position becomes eligible for liquidation